Jeong Yim: Historical controversy

 Monk Ching Cho Wo Sheung was the one who sent Cheung Yim to Fut San in 1849.
 Monk Ching Cho sent him there because Fut San was a major location for the Hung Mun headquarters.
 Cheung Yim's purpose in Fut San was to train Hung Mun revolutionary fighters for the up-and-coming Tai Ping Rebellion, not to spread the style of Choy Lee Fut.
 Virtually all over Fut San were Cheung Yim's Hung Sing Kwoon's setting up to train as many people as they could to fight in the revolution.

-Misinformation #6 When Did Cheung Yim first go to Fut San?:

-According to the Chan Family History Book, the only historically documented fact showing a relationship between Chan Heung 陳享 and Cheung Yim 張炎 is the date of 1867, and Chan Heung sent him to Fut San to become the successor of Chan Din Foon.
+The only historically documented fact showing a relationship between Chan Heung 陳享 and Cheung Yim 張炎 is the date of 1867, and Chan Heung sent him to Fut San to become the successor of Chan Din Foon.